100 Essential Training Topics for Managers (2026)

 98. AI Integration and Process Redesign

-Training should address what work can be augmented versus automated versus reinvented.
-Teach fusion skills combining human and machine strengths.
+Address what work can be augmented versus automated versus reinvented.
 Redesign processes around AI capabilities rather than bolting technology onto existing workflows.
-This requires strategic thinking about the future.

 99. Knowing When to Apply Human Judgement

 AI outputs require verification.
-Training should address governance around what data can and cannot be entered into AI systems, when human oversight is essential, and how to build appropriate quality checks.
+Build appropriate quality checks.
 Technology augments judgement; it does not replace it.

 100. Continuous Learning as a Core Competency